-- --python-option PYTHON\OPTION Specify a command-line option to pass to the Python interpreter at runtime.
-Currently supports "v" (equivalent to "-debug imports"), "u", and "W <warning control>". - -s, --strip Apply a symbol-table strip to the executable and shared libs (not recommended for Windows) - --noupx Do not use UPX even if it is available (works differently between Windows and \nix)
+--python-option PYTHON_OPTION Specify a command-line option to pass to the Python interpreter at runtime.
+Currently supports "v" (equivalent to "-debug imports"), "u", and "W for Windows)

+<warning control>".

+-s, --strip Apply a symbol-table strip to the executable and shared libs (not recommended nix)

---upx-exclude FILE Prevent a binary from being compressed when using upx.
-This is typically used if upx corrupts certain binaries during compression.
+--noupx Do not use UPX even if it is available (works differently between Windows and if upx corrupts certain binaries during compression.
 FILE is the filename of the binary without path.
 This option can be used multiple times.